What is the Root Cause of Teeth Wear?

 - Small mouth opening causing breathing difficulties.

-The 4 Primary Classifications of Teeth Wear:
+The Top 4 Kinds of Teeth Wear:

-- Erosion is another major cause which involves chemical tooth wear.
+Teeth erosion involves chemical tooth wear.
 Excessive intake of acidic foods such as cola drinks, fizzy beverages and foods causes chemical tooth wear.
 On the other hand, diseases of the digestive system such as gastro-esophageal reflux diseases(GERD) which cause acids from the stomach to come into the mouth can cause erosive tooth wear.
 Cupping of chewing surfaces occurs in erosion,

-- Abrasion develops when a foreign object frequently contacts surfaces of teeth.
+develops when a foreign object frequently contacts surfaces of teeth.
 The offending object can be hard tooth brush bristles forcefully rubbing the teeth surfaces.
 Overzealous tooth brushing not only removes debris but it also damages tooth enamel resulting in worn down teeth.
 Nail biting, pin and pencil chewing can also cause abrasive tooth wear.
 Canines and premolars are most frequently affected and V shaped defects are formed on the front surfaces of these teeth near gums,

-- Abfraction or stress corrosion is a special type of tooth wear which involves un-equal or eccentric occlusal or chewing loads on teeth.
+or stress corrosion is a special type of tooth wear which involves un-equal or eccentric occlusal or chewing loads on teeth.
 Areas of teeth near the gum line become weak and wear off in these cases.

-How to manage, diagnose and treat tooth wear
+How to Manage and Treat tooth wear

 The management of worn down teeth due to tooth surface loss depends solely on the accurate and timely diagnosis of the exact cause behind the problem.
 Worn down teeth due to erosive wear cannot be managed through treatment planning for the prevention of abrasive tooth wear.
 Various steps for exact diagnosis involve,